RxSwiftCommunity/RxCocoa-Texture/README.md

 ## Notice
 - [GTTexture+RxExtension](https://github.com/GeekTree0101/GTTexture-RxExtension) is deprecated
 - ASButtonNode url image downloader no more support, try to use ASNetworkImageNode with ASTextNode
-- Texture 2.7 doesn't support cocoapods, but 2.7.1 hotfix version will coming soon.
+- Texture 2.7 doesn't support cocoapods (follow Installation guide), but 2.7.1 hotfix version will coming soon.
+- Texture 2.7 has some layout issue (https://github.com/TextureGroup/Texture/issues/977)

 > ### Your Contributions always welcome welcome!.